Uke-Boy/gba/.setup-info/Code-Gen/JS-GEN/readme.md

 ### Put all of your file names in a list in "filenames.txt" in the folder "gen"

-## Now there are a few components you may have to change.
+## Now there are a few components you may have to change:

 Please change the variable "gameType" in Cat.py to the name of the folder in your gba-host folder that corresponds with the type of games you would like to generate code for.
 (Default is gba-alt)